-It’s almost that time of year again — the end of your financial year.
-And, you’re probably experiencing that familiar feeling of audit dread.
-Audits don’t have to be your worst nightmare if you’re working year-round to carefully plan and prepare for them.
+Audits don’t have to be your worst nightmare if you’re working year-round to plan and prepare for them carefully.
 With an audit strategy and a dedication to using best practices year-round, you can relax when the audit team comes calling.

 Explore these 12 steps you should take to ensure you’re audit-ready when the time comes.

 Closing Checklist.
 A closing checklist should be used throughout the year to ensure all month-end processes are performed and all journal entries are posted.
 Without a checklist to follow, quarterly and annual entries can be forgotten.

 Documentation.
 Documenting, filing and organizing seem like a mundane task, but it’s one of the keys to a smooth audit.
 You don’t want to be scrambling later to find documentation for the auditors.
 Keep track of debt agreements, leasing arrangements, lawsuits, complex transactions, technology modifications, and contracts with major customers and vendors.

 Internal Controls.
 Make sure strong internal controls are established, operating, and effective.
 Don’t forget the IT General Controls (ITGC) that govern access and changes to the systems that store the financial information.
 A control assessment conducted by an experienced consultant is a savvy way to ensure your controls are up to standards.